CITY, HISTORY, GENERAL & THEMED TOURS

 From Van Gogh to Gehry: Meandering Arles with a Local

 Our French friend Seb has traveled extensively and also lived in the US but it's in Arles, where he was born and raised, where he decided to settle down, raise a family and launch his tour company.
-Seb is a generalist so his tours will meander from Roman emperors to Vincent Van Gogh to the architect Frank Gehry, who is busy at work on a new Arles cultural center for the Zurich-based arts nonprofit Luma Foundation.
+Seb is a professional licensed guide, particularly passionate about history, food and wine.
+His tours will meander from Roman emperors to Vincent Van Gogh to the architect Frank Gehry, who is busy at work on a new Arles cultural center for the Zurich-based arts nonprofit Luma Foundation.
 Seb knows the city inside and out and he loves to share it with visitors.
-2019 Prices: Seb's three-hour walking tour is 180€ flat fee for two people; 240€ for three to six people.
+2020 Prices: Seb’s three-hour walking tour is 180€ flat fee November to March, no matter how many people) and 240€ the rest of the year (no matter how many people).
 Lunch (if wanted, for clients and guide) and admission costs (if any) are extra.
 If you want Seb all day, just ask and we'll price it out for you.
 If you want to see the 2000-year-old Roman barge pulled up from the murky depths of the Rhone--and that famous marble bust of Julius Caesar, also pulled from the Rhone--tell Seb you want him to take you to "Museum of Arles and Provence Antiquities" as part of your tour.
 If you want to include one of Provence’s largest outdoor market in your Arles day, then come on a Saturday: do the market in the morning and your tour in the afternoon.
-And if you want to pair a 1/2-day walking tour with a 1/2-day car tour (to the Camargue, for example, or another nearby region), Seb will happily accommodate you driving his luxury van that holds six passengers.
+And if you want to pair a 1/2-day walking tour with a 1/2-day car tour (to the Camargue, for example, or another nearby region), Seb will happily accommodate you, driving his luxury van that holds six passengers.

 A Perfect Day in the Camargue